Jackfruit Tuna-Less Salad! It has the texture and the taste of tuna, without the actual fish. Delicious!

 If you’ve never tried jackfruit, you’re missing out.
 I’ll admit, it’s kind of odd on its own, but when it’s prepared like a pulled “pork” or a chikn’ chili, or, this delicious “tuna” salad, it’s incredibly, eerily, close to what I remember from my meat eating days.

-Rinse and drain the jackfruit, then shred it in a food processor until it resembles canned tuna fish.
+- Rinse and drain the jackfruit, then shred it in a food processor or with your hands until it resembles canned tuna fish.

 That’s it, an easy to make, 7 ingredient, dairy-free and gluten-free tuna-less salad.